-A special feature of the Bu Lang tea village is the number of old and ancient tea trees.
-Several trees estimated to be 500 years old are even located within the city walls.
-The quality of the tea from this region is largely attributed to the age of the trees.
+A special feature of the Bu Lang region is the abundance of exceptionally old tea trees.
+Several trees located within the city walls are even estimated to be 500 years old.
+The outstanding quality of tea from this region is often attributed to this remarkable heritage.

-Bu Lang Shan is located in southern Yunnan in the middle of the tea region of Xishuangbanna, not far from the border with Burma/Myanmar.
-The local population consists largely of members of the Hani and Bu Lang minorities.
-Tea has been cultivated in the region for more than 1,000 years.
+Bu Lang Shan is located in the southern part of Yunnan Province, at the heart of the Xishuangbanna tea region, not far from the border with Myanmar.
+The area is home to the Hani and Bulang ethnic minorities, who have been cultivating and producing tea here for more than a thousand years.

 Storage